segv11/boot-unlocker/app/src/main/assets/markdown/HowItWorks.md

-Special thanks go to those who posted raw images of their device partitions, helped with/conducted the analysis, or put their devices in harm's way to beta test: efrant, osm0sis, iuss, Archpope, AdamOutler, NCguy, Raftysworld, Mach3.2, Meep70, Polarfuchs, thedropdead, and others.
+Special thanks go to those who posted raw images of their device partitions, helped with/conducted the analysis, or put their devices in harm's way to beta test: efrant, osm0sis, iuss, Archpope, AdamOutler, NCguy, Raftysworld, Mach3.2, Meep70, Polarfuchs, thedropdead, Titokhan, and others.
 This application could not have been written without their contributions.

 To learn more about how this app works, and plans for future functionality, follow this project on GitHub, or subscribe the